-Onshore Substation Construction
+Onshore Substation and Hampton Road Substation Construction

-For the onshore substation, the construction and installation methodology will comply with local and state regulations and guidelines.
-In instances where the Applicant cannot fully comply with the applicable local regulations, the Applicant will seek a waiver request for compliance with such regulations from the Commission (see Exhibit 7: Local Ordinances).
+For the onshore substation and Hampton Road substation, the construction and installation methodology will comply with local and state regulations and guidelines.
+In instances where the Applicant cannot fully comply with the applicable local regulations, the Applicant will seek a waiver for compliance with such regulations from the Commission (see Exhibit 7: Local Ordinances).
 General construction and installation methodology is as follows: